Kariuki11/Deep-JavaScript-Understanding/Software Testing Q & A/Introduction.md

 System testing: In this method, your software is compiled as a whole and then tested as a whole.
 This testing strategy checks the functionality, security, portability, amongst others.

+**Program Testing**
+Program Testing in software testing is a method of executing an actual software program with the aim of testing program behavior and finding errors.
+The software program is executed with test case data to analyse the program behavior or response to the test data.
+A good program testing is one which has high chances of finding bugs.